Henrico County VA Possession of Marijuana Attorney

 Henrico VA Possession of Marijuana Lawyer

-Over the last few years, several states across the country such as Maine, Colorado, Oregon, Vermont, and Washington, have legalized recreational and medicinal use of marijuana.
+Over the last few years, several states across the country such as Maine, Colorado, Oregon, Vermont, and Washington have legalized recreational and medicinal use of marijuana.
 However, possession and distribution of marijuana remains a crime in Henrico County and other areas of Virginia.
-If you are arrested and charged with possession and distribution of marijuana In Henrico VA, then you will be facing penalties such as jail time and fines.
+If you are arrested and charged with possession and distribution of marijuana in Henrico VA, you will be facing penalties such as jail time and fines.
 You might also lose your driving privileges in some situations.

-Apart from that, if you are convicted, then you will end up with a permanent criminal record, which can negatively affect your opportunities in education, housing, and employment.
+Apart from that if you are convicted, you will end up with a permanent criminal record which can negatively affect your opportunities in education, housing and employment.
 Also, a criminal conviction might also affect security clearance.
-If you are facing any marijuana-related criminal offense, then you should talk to a Henrico VA possession of marijuana attorney.
-At Weiland Upton, we believe that possession and distribution of marijuana charges, should not label you as a criminal your entire life, take away your driving privileges and jeopardize your future opportunities.
+If you are facing any marijuana-related criminal offense, you should talk to a Henrico VA possession of marijuana attorney at the Weiland Firm, PLC, at the first opportunity.
+We believe that possession and distribution of marijuana charges should not label you as a criminal for your entire life, take away your driving privileges and jeopardize your future opportunities.
 We will fight aggressively to ensure your future, freedom, and rights are protected.